DigitalGeographyLab/retooter/README.md

    - (optional) `RETOOTER_API_BASE_URL`: if the API base url of the account’s instance differs from `https://` + the domain part of the `RETOOTER_ACCOUNT_NAME` (e.g., `https://mastodon.online`), define it manually, here
-   - (option) `RETOOTER_DRY_RUN`: if this variable is set (to any value), *retooter* will not actually re-post any messages, but rather print them to stdout (which can be read from the log output of a GitHub action)
+   - (option) `RETOOTER_DRY_RUN`: if this variable is set (to any non-empty value), *retooter* will not actually re-post any messages, but rather print them to stdout (which can be read from the log output of a GitHub action)

 3. Create a new set of authentication keys.
 This is a multi-step process that includes running the script *once* locally, or in an interactive environment,